hashicorp-community/tf-helper/README.md

 ## Plugins

-Plugin support is still under development, however at least simple plugins are functional and can allow for extending `tfe` locally, without the need to have subcommands merged into the main repository.
+Plugin support is still under development, however at least simple plugins are functional and can allow for extending `tfh` locally, without the need to have subcommands merged into the main repository.
 To develop a plugin named `my_plugin`:

 * Create the directory `~/.tfh/plugins/my_plugin`
 * Create the Markdown file for the command `~/.tfh/plugins/tfh_my_plugin.md`